Epsilon8854/awesome-Collaborative-SLAM/README.md

 If you find this repository useful, please consider [citing](#citation) and STARing this list.
 Feel free to share this list with others!

-For an overview of **Collabortive SLAM**, checkout the Survey ([Towards Collaborative Simultaneous Localization and Mapping: a Survey of the Current Research Landscape](https://arxiv.org/abs/2108.08325) and  and Collection ([awesome-NeRF](https://github.com/yenchenlin/awesome-NeRF))
+For an overview of **Collabortive SLAM**, checkout the Survey ([Towards Collaborative Simultaneous Localization and Mapping: a Survey of the Current Research Landscape](https://arxiv.org/abs/2108.08325)

 ---